-- Do not save the password anywhere; if you lose it, create a new Gmail app password.
+Important: Do not save the password anywhere; if you lose it, create a new app-specific password.

 - Click DONE.

-How to Make a Gmail App Password: FAQ
+How to Create a Gmail App Password: FAQ

-Why do I need a Gmail app password in the first place?
+Why do I need app passwords in the first place?

-With Gmail 2-step authentication, your password alone is not enough to log on to your account; a second means you identify you—typically, a code received through your phone—is necessary.
-This is true when you open the account in a browser, and it it true when an email program tries to log in.
+With 2-step authentication enabled, your Gmail password alone is not enough to log on to your account; a second means you identify you—typically, a code received through your phone—is necessary.
+This is true when you open the account in a browser, and it is true when an email program tries to log in.